hectorstudio/react-client-interface-with-tango/Widgets.md

-# Description

-With this device explorer built on TangoGQL, you can:

-1. View a list of all Tango devices
-2. View and modify device properties
-3. View and modify device attributes
-4. View and execute device commands

-# Usage

-1. Clone the repository.
-2. Run `npm install`.
-3. Modify the `proxy` setting in `package.json` to reflect the location of the TangoGQL instance.
-4. Type `npm start`.

-# Authors

-WebJive was written by the KITS Group at MAX IV Laboratory.

----

 # How to create a widget

 A widget is a bundle consisting of two objects: a definition and a React component.
 The bundle is typically exported from a file: